dsibilly/yewdar/backgrounds.md

 ### Cheland

 This land is a study in contrast.
-To the north, thousands of square kilometers of prarie plains host the most productive agriculture in the region, earning the island sub-continent the nickname "Breadbasket of Osenia."
+To the north, thousands of square kilometers of prairie plains host the most productive agriculture in the region, earning the island sub-continent the nickname "The Breadbasket of Osenia."
 To the south, a dank fungal forest contains exotic and gargantuan mushrooms and other spore-based life, including the enigmatic myconids.
 Between north and south, a jagged ridge of mountains divides the island, crowned by an active volcano that the native Irsan peoples call "The Forge."

 | 1d6 Roll | Background | Focus |
 | :---: | :---: | :---: |